Monday, June 24, 2019

 Now the older man nods, and stands.
 When he extends his hand, the younger man hands him the cup, then reclines, his Neanderthal hands resting on his stomach.
 In the direction of Forty-Second the older man disappears.
 He strides toward the stone building that houses the public facilities, keeping pace to the thudding of his heart.
 Even at this early hour of the afternoon, there’s a line outside the women’s restroom door, but none for the men’s side.

-Once inside, he waves his hand beneath the faucet to set the water in motion.
+Once within, he waves his hand beneath the faucet to set the water in motion.
 He rinses out both the white cardboard and its plastic lid, once, twice, sniffing to see how much of a coffee aroma is left.
 Then he strides to the urinals, sets the cup on top of the urinal’s ledge, and unzips.
 Perfunctory partitions divide the porcelain fixtures, but when the older man reaches for the open cup and brings it with his hand down into the urinal basin, the man next to him glances over.
-Then he averts his eyes, minding his own business in his best New Yorker fashion, or at least a reasonable approximation.
+Then the stranger averts his eyes, minding his own business in his best New Yorker fashion, or at least a reasonable approximation.
 The older man finishes his business in the cup, affixes the lid, and strides back to the basins to wash his hands.

 Five minutes have passed by the time he returns to the table by the fountain.
 He holds out the coffee cup, which still radiates a body temperature warmth against his hand, then sits.
 The younger man spreads wide his knees, pries open the lid, and peers within.
 When he looks back up at the older man, there’s light and heat in his eyes.
 He bestows on the older man one of those dazzling smiles, making the older man feel all in an instant loved, and desired, and yes—young again.
 As the youth sets aside the lid on the table, he leans in.
 “I am going to relish every drop of you,” he whispers.